 Yeah, Eisenhower added under God to the Pledge of Allegiance in 1954.

-And that was Madeline Murray O'Hare said, take it out of there.
+And that was, Madeline Murray O'Hare said, take it out of there.

-And that there it began.
+And there it began.

 And it was all part of something that continues to this day, and that is simply an attack on the traditions and institutions that built this country.